 At St. John’s, we meet students where they are and take them as far as they can go.
 To help us on the journey, we have a Student Support Team (SST) focused on students’ learning, social and emotional, and spiritual needs.
-Each division has an SST consisting of the counselor, learning specialist, and division head.
+Each division has an SST consisting of the Director of Student Formation and counselor, learning specialist, and division head.
+The chaplains, dean of students, and nursing staff may also consult with the SST.
 When teachers or parents have concerns about a student, they can make a referral to the SST.
-A member of the team will typically observe the student, and the team will meet with the referring teacher to brainstorm the best course of action.
+A member of the team will typically observe the student, and the team will meet with the referring teacher to determine the best course of action.
 The outcome may be a parent meeting, a recommendation for a psychoeducational assessment, tutoring, counseling, a behavior plan or checklist, or simply monitoring the student closely.
 The SST also presents and coordinates outside professionals to speak to teachers and parents on social, emotional, and learning topics.

-Our school counselor, Dr. Staci Bloom, a licensed psychologist, helps us maintain a healthy social and emotional environment at school.
-Her role includes conducting short-term counseling sessions with students, assisting with crisis intervention, providing classroom guidance lessons, and coordinating social emotional learning and wellness events for students.
-Dr. Bloom participates in both the lower and middle school student support team.
+Our Interim Director of Student Formation & Counselor, Ms. Jane Hensley, LPC, helps us maintain a healthy social and emotional environment at school.
+Her role includes student support, crisis intervention, providing classroom guidance lessons, and coordinating social emotional learning and wellness events for students.
+Jane participates in both the lower and middle school student support team.
 She acts as a resource for faculty members and parents by providing guidance on managing students’ particular issues of behavior, emotions, and mental health.
-Lastly, Dr. Bloom functions as a liaison between the school and any mental health professional, and she serves as a referral source for outside professionals.
+Lastly, she functions as a liaison between the school and any mental health professional, and she serves as a referral source for outside professionals.

-If you have any questions or concerns about your child, please contact Dr. Bloom.
+If you have any questions or concerns about your child, please contact Jane Hensley.

 St. John’s enrolls diverse learners, including some with diagnosed learning differences.
-We have a learning specialist at each division to support these students and others who may need extra academic support.
-Laura Allen focuses on helping faculty identify lower school students at-risk for learning differences.
-Amy Fulmer focuses on ensuring middle school students with documented learning differences receive the in-class accommodations they need to be most successful.
-Both Laura and Amy participate in divisional student support teams, assist families with accessing appropriate support systems, coordinate on-campus tutors and therapists, and provide support and information to teachers.
-If you have academic or learning concerns about your child, or are interested in seeking a psychoeducational assessment, please contact one of the learning specialists:
+We have an Academic Support Coordinator, as well as a Learning Specialist to support these students and others who may need extra academic support.
+Nancy Shaw, our Academic Support Coordinator and Amy Fulmer, our Learning Specialist focus on helping faculty identify lower school students at-risk for learning differences and ensures middle school students with documented learning differences receive the in-class accommodations they need to be most successful.
+Both Nancy and Amy participate in divisional student support teams, assist families with accessing appropriate support systems, coordinate on-campus tutors and therapists, and provide support and information to teachers.
+If you have academic or learning concerns about your child, or are interested in seeking a psycho-educational assessment, please contact Amy Fulmer:

-ChaplainFr.
-John Thorpe guides us in the fulfillment of our spiritual mission to educate students in a Christian environment.
-We worship together as a community (first through eighth grade) each Monday, Wednesday and Friday.
-On Tuesdays, Fr.
-Thorpe leads a chapel service specific to Lower School students, and on Thursdays, he leads one for Middle School students.
-On their non-chapel day, students work with their homeroom teachers (Lower School) or advisors (Middle School) on small-group Chapel Applied lessons that focus on character development.
+Mrs. Shannon Newsom and Mr. David Porcheddu guide us in the fulfillment of our spiritual mission to educate students in a Christian, Episcopal environment.
+We worship together as a community (first through eighth grade) each Monday and Wednesday.
+On Wednesdays and Fridays, Mrs. Newsom leads chapel for our early childhood students.
+On their non-chapel days, students work with their homeroom teachers (Lower School) or advisors (Middle School) on small-group social emotional learning lessons that focus on character development.